+The increase of payables is caused by the increase of payables relating to taxation (see note E.25).

-Increase of payables in the amount of CZK 2 180 million is consequence of the Business combination (see Note A.5).
-The most significant item of other payables is a payable to the Ministry of Finance of the Czech Republic for the employer s liability insurance of CZK 985 million (2018: CZK 858 million) which the Company administers for the state.
+The most significant item of other payables is a payable to the Ministry of Finance of the Czech Republic for the employer's liability insurance of CZK 1,076 million (2019: CZK 985 million) which the Company administers for the state.

-E.14.
-Accruals and deferred income
+E.14 Accruals and deferred income